 What makes Edinburgh special?
 Lots of different factors make a city, but one key feature that most visitors to Edinburgh notice is the dramatic landscape of the city centre.
 This is a landscape of rocky crags, cliffs and steep slopes surrounded by lower, flatter ground.
 It is derived from a mix of different kinds of rock – sedimentary and igneous.
-Find out more link – Edinburgh’s Rocks
+Find out more: Edinburgh’s Rocks

-Find out more about the Rock Cycle – Geological Society Education Resources.
+Find out more: The Rock Cycle – Geological Society Education Resources

 Edinburgh’s Local Geodiversity Sites: where the variety of geology of the local area can be enjoyed and appreciated.
 Across Edinburgh, 30 sites have been designated as Local Nature Conservation Sites by the City of Edinburgh Council and included in the City Local Development Plan. www.edinburghgeolsoc.org/home/geoconservation/local-geodiversity-sites-edinburgh/

 Leaflets: Lothian and Borders GeoConservation have published more than 20 leaflets about local places of interest.
 You can download these for free at www.edinburghgeolsoc.org/publications/geoconservation-leaflets/